nicercode/2016-02-01-ResBaz/lessons/00-intro/index.md

 ## Setup

 - Sticky notes for help
-- Rstudio (check with sticky notes)
-- Internet
-- Etherpad to share notes: [https://etherpad.mozilla.org/SWC-Syd](https://etherpad.mozilla.org/SWC-Syd)
+- Rstudio & Etherpad to share notes: [https://etherpad.mozilla.org/SWC-Syd](https://etherpad.mozilla.org/SWC-Syd) (check with sticky notes)
 - Work in pairs
 	- why?
-	- help each other
+	- help each other: Peer to peer is most efficient way of learning.